-These requirements concern the import of dogs and ferret puppies and kittens from the following third countries outside the EU: Andorra, Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and the Vatican to Finland.
+These requirements concern the import of dog and ferret puppies and kittens from the following third countries outside the EU: Andorra, Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, San Marino, Switzerland and the Vatican to Finland.

 These requirements concern only pets who accompany their owner or person responsible for them on behalf of the owner and who are not intended to be sold or transferred to another owner.